menghui-zhou/MAGPP/README.md

 # MAGPP
-The code is related to our work MAGPP.
+The code is related to our work MAGPP which is submitted to TKDE.

 We will add detailed description about the code as soon as possible.

-The files init_opt.m is from [MALSAR package](http://jiayuzhou.github.io/MALSAR).